-Figure 1 (Left) A list of updates performed on an initially empty set and (Right) the geometric interpretation of the updates.
-Vertical lines illustrate the interval of versions containing a value.
-Note that the value 4 is contained in versions [8, 10], i.e., versions 8 and 9, whereas the value 3 is contained in version 6 and versions $[12, \infty]$ .
-The topmost dashed line shows that version 11 of the set is $S{11} = \{2, 5, 6\}$ , the dashed line segment at version 9 shows that the result of the query RANGE(9, 3, 8) is $\{4, 5, 6, 7\}$ , and the bottommost dashed arrow shows that the result of the successor search SEARCH(4, 3) is 7.
+Figure 1 (Left) A list of updates performed on an initially empty set and the geometric interpretation of the updates.
+Vertical lines illustrate the half-open intervals of versions containing a key.
+Note that the key 3 is contained in versions [8, 10], i.e., versions 8 and 9, whereas the key 2 is contained in version 6 and versions $[12, \infty]$.
+The topmost dashed line shows that version 11 of the set is $S{11} = \{1, 4, 5\}$, the dashed line segment at version 9 shows that the result of the query RANGE(9, 2, 7) is $\{3, 4, 5, 6\}$, and the bottommost dashed arrow shows that the result of the successor search SEARCH(4, 2) is 6.
+(Right) A B^{ε} -tree of the open rectangles and below the geometric interpretation of the updates, split into multiple rectangles, where gray rectangles are open rectangles.
+The black endpoints represent updates present in the result of the gray endpoints represent buffered updates present in the buffers at the internal nodes of the B^{ε} -tree.
+A query RANGE(v, x, y) is represented as the dashed line between two square endpoints, spanning rectangles r_1, r_2, r_3 , and r_4 , and a successor query SEARCH(w, z) is represented as the dashed arrow from a square endpoint, spanning two rectangles r_5 and r_6 .
+Black dots on vertical segments correspond to the upper endpoint of the segment in the rectangle below and the lower endpoint of the segment in the rectangle above.

-endpoints) will first be added to the rectangle when buffers are flushed.
+updated.
+The entry point of this data structure is a B^{ε} -tree T on the key axis to facilitate buffered updates and to find the relevant rectangle(s) for updates and queries.
+Since updates are buffered, the geometric view stored in the rectangles may be incomplete, since buffered updates (segment endpoints) will first be added to the rectangle when buffers are flushed.
 The bottom part consists of all the finalized rectangles, i.e., rectangles which can be queried but not updated.
-The entry point to the bottom part is a data structure P to find the relevant rectangle(s) for a query.
-This corresponds exactly to a point location problem and we implement P as an external-memory adaption of the classical planar point location solution using partial persistence [3, 31], more specifically a B-tree with path copying during updates.
+The entry point to the bottom part is a point location data structure P to find the relevant rectangle(s) for a query.
+We implement P as an external-memory adaption of the classical planar point location solution using partial persistence [3, 31], more specifically a B-tree with path copying during updates.